mit-orcd/orcd-docs-edit/docs/software/compile.md

 When we run `make`, the computer will take the following actions:

-1. Find the default target, which is our executable file *hello*.
+1. Find the default target, which is our executable *hello*.

 2. Check if the target file *hello* is up-to-date.
-A target is considered not up-of-date if it does not exist or is older than any of the prerequisites.
+A target is considered out-of-date if it does not exist or is older than any of the prerequisites.
 As *hello* does not exist, so it will be built.

 3. The prerequisite of *hello* is *hello.o*, which is also a target, so check if it is up-to-date.
 As *hello.o* does not exist, so it will be built.